• Skip to primary navigation

 Instructions

 • You will need 2 pounds of trimmed and cubed beef.
 A nicely marbled chuck roast or top sirloin are good choices.
+You can also use premade stew meat.

-chuck roast with onion and gravy ingredients
+Chuck roast with broth and other ingredients for gravyโ€”labeled.

-• Trim and cut the beef into bite-size pieces of about 1-inch.
+• Trim and cut the beef into bite-size pieces of about 1 inch.

 • Chop one medium onion.

-chopped onion on a white board-3
+Chopping onion on a white board.

 • Cook a few more minutes.
 Server over mashed potatoes or noodles.